Internal Homs via extensions of dg functors: Introduction

-Our approach makes the treatment of the morphisms in $\Hqe$ less rigid and a bit trickier than in \cite{To}.
-Nevertheless, it turns out to be good enough to deal with the main technical tool in the paper: the notion of extension of dg functors which is already contained in \cite{Ke1}.
-This is carried out in Sections \ref{subsect:ext} and further developed to deal with morphisms in $\Hqe$ in Section \ref{subsec:morita}.
-As we will see, all this is a conceptually very simple application of the notion of tensor product of dg modules (see \cite{Dr} and \cite{Ke1}).
-In particular, it should be noted that the core and the really non-trivial part of this paper is the content of Section \ref{sec:extensions}.

 Once Theorem \ref{thm:Toen} is settled, some important properties of internal Homs which are proved in \cite{To} can be deduced in a straightforward way.
 This is the case of Corollaries \ref{cor:adj} and \ref{cor:exintHoms2}.
+The last one covers the dg Morita theory mentioned above.

-It is probably worth pointing out here that To\"{e}n's result gave an input to further generalizations at the level of $\infty$-categories (see for example \cite{BFN}).
+It is probably worth pointing out here that To\"{e}n's result gave an input to further generalizations at the level of $\infty$-categories (see, for example, \cite{BFN}).
 But for this one really needs the model and simplicial structures on $\dgCat$.
 This is out of the scope of our paper.

 The reader should be also aware that a different approach to the existence of internal Homs was proposed by Tabuada in \cite{Ta}.
-In particular, he constructs a new model category structure for the homotopy category of dg categories, where the localization takes place only with respect to so called \emph{Morita equivalences} and not all quasi-equivalences.
+In particular, he constructs a new model category structure for the homotopy category of dg categories, where the localization takes place with respect to the so-called \emph{Morita equivalences} and not just the quasi-equivalences.
 Clearly, this means that \cite{Ta} is not in the same generality as \cite{To}.
-Moreover \cite{Ta} goes in a transversal direction with respect to the present work.
+Moreover, \cite{Ta} goes in a transversal direction with respect to the present work.
 Nevertheless, one can observe that in Tabuada's approach the internal Homs can be naturally interpreted as derived functors.

 We conclude this summary going back to the triangulated setting presented at the beginning.
 It is important to observe that there is no hope that the beauty of Theorem \ref{thm:Toen} can appear in the triangulated context as well.
 Indeed, it has been shown in \cite{CS2} that the object $\ke\in\Db(X_1\times X_2)$ realizing a Fourier--Mukai functor is by no means unique (up to isomorphism).